Story Musgrave: STS-44

 STS-44 also launched at night on November 24, 1991.
 The primary mission objective was accomplished with the successful deployment of a Defense Support Program (DSP) satellite with an Inertial Upper Stage (IUS) rocket booster.
 In addition, the crew also conducted two Military Man in Space Experiments, three radiation monitoring experiments, and numerous medical tests to support longer duration Shuttle flights.
 The mission was concluded in 110 orbits of the Earth with Atlantis returning to a landing on the lakebed at Edwards Air Force Base, California, on December 1, 1991.
 Mission duration was 6 days, 22 hours, 50 minutes, 42 seconds.

 STS-61

 STS-61 was the first Hubble Space Telescope (HST) servicing and repair mission.
 Following a night launch from Kennedy Space Center on December 2, 1993, Endeavour rendezvoused with and captured the HST.
 During this 11-day flight, the HST was restored to its full capabilities through the work of two pairs of astronauts during a record 5 spacewalks.
-Musgrave performed 3 of these spacewalks.
+Musgrave performed 3 of these spacewalks, becoming the first astronaut-physician to do a spacewalk on two space missions.
 After having travelled 4,433,772 miles in 163 orbits of the Earth, Endeavour returned to a night landing in Florida on December 13, 1993.
 Mission duration was 10 days, 19 hours, 59 minutes.